-ATTENTION: An Animal Crossing Wiki from Miraheze will be at a new website at animalcrossing.indyamos.com.
+ATTENTION: This wiki is fully discontinued.
+Please access the new wiki at animalcrossing.indyamos.com.
+You can import some pages from here, but no stubs.
+No page can be edited expect for sysops.
+For more information, An Animal Crossing Wiki from Miraheze will be at a new website at animalcrossing.indyamos.com.
 This will be an enhanced version of this wiki.
 Please view Special:Diff/57616 for more information.

 Diana